AryanRogye/ComfyNotch/README.md

 ...or build it yourself from source (look for the script at the bottom 👇).

 ⚙️ *Heads up:* The manual build steps below work… mostly 😅
-But if you want a smoother time, just run [`scripts/build_app.sh`](scripts/build_app.sh) —
+But for the smoothest experience, just run [`scripts/build_app.sh`](scripts/build_app.sh) —
-that script gets all the love because Bash variables > rewriting commands 10 times 💀
+it’s what I personally use, and it stays up to date because writing Bash with variables > retyping everything 10 times 💀

 ---